Uday-Pal-Singh/java/java_GUI/README.md

-this program contains two files
+## This program contains two files :

 1) launch_GUI.java which is used to launch the program (as it comtains the main method) .
 2) calculator.java which contains all the code for the calculator program .